11:53 AM to 01:09 PM

 Ends on 2018-Nov-06 at 11:57 AM

 Click the 'Play' button to read out loud this webpage content

-Diwali also called as Deepavali (meaning row of lights) is a festival of lights widely celebrated with grandeur all over India.
-This festival is celebrated on Amavasya (New Moon) in the Tamil month of Aippasi (mid-Oct to mid-Nov) memorizing the destruction of the demon Narakasura by Lord Krishna to put an end to his atrocities.
-Diwali is also observed as an event to worship Lakshmi, the Goddess of wealth and receive her abundant blessings.
+Diwali also called Deepavali (meaning row of lights) is a festival of lights widely celebrated with grandeur all over India.
+This festival is celebrated on Amavasya (New Moon) in the Tamil month of Aippasi (mid-Oct to mid-Nov) to commemorate the destruction of the demon Narakasura by Lord Krishna.
+Diwali is also observed as an event to worship Lakshmi, the Goddess of wealth, and receive her abundant blessings.

 There are several mythologies associated with Diwali.

 The celebration of Diwali differs in different regions of India.
 In Northern states, Diwali is celebrated for four days from Trayodashi (13th lunar day) as Dhanteras on the first day, Naraka Chaturdashi on the second day, Lakshmi Pooja (Diwali) on the third day and Padwa on the fourth day.
 Each day has its own significance and rituals.
 In most of the southern states, Diwali is celebrated for a period of 3 to 5 days before and after the new Moon day or Amavasya.